 - Invest in covers that can keep plants warm in cold environments

 Once the cold weather sets in, bring potted plants indoors to keep warm.
 Set them up in an area with sunlight to ensure they don’t wither away.
 Before a freeze, water your plants to help protect the roots and keep them from dying.
 Winterizing your garden is a constant process, but the tasks themselves are not difficult.
 That’s why we say go ahead and DIY this one.

-As a homeowner, the upkeep and maintenance of your house is a constant in your life.
+As a homeowner, the upkeep, maintenance and home cleaning of your house is a constant in your life.
 Taking care of little things now can help prevent catastrophic costs down the line.
 Sometimes the best way to go is to do-it-yourself, but some tasks are best left to professionals.
 When winter rolls around, your home is susceptible to many cold weather damages.
 Protecting your pipes and irrigation can prevent plumbing damages.
 Insulating your garage will keep heat in and regulate power bills.
 And protecting your plants from freeze will help preserve the work you did all spring and summer.
 Whether you choose to DIY or hire another guy, doing these things before winter will help keep your home in shape for the colder months.